North Korea Fires Missile As Blinken Warns Of Russia Cooperation - UrduPoint

 North Korea Fires Missile As Blinken Warns Of Russia Cooperation

-Seoul, (APP - UrduPoint / Pakistan Point News - 6th Jan, 2025) North Korea on Monday fired a missile as US Secretary of State Antony Blinken visited South Korea, where he warned Pyongyang was working ever closer with Russia on advanced space technology.
+Seoul, (APP - UrduPoint / Pakistan Point News - 6th Jan, 2025) North Korea on Monday fired a missile as US Secretary of State Antony Blinken visited South Korea, where he warned Pyongyang was working ever more closely with Russia on advanced space technology.

-In a reminder of common challenges that go beyond domestic politics, North Korea on Monday fired a ballistic missile to sea as Blinken was holding meetings in Seoul, pushing him to rebuke Pyongyang and its ally Russia.
+The missile flew around 1,100 kilometres (680 miles), the South Korean military said.

-Both Blinken and his South Korean counterpart Cho Tae-yul condemned the launch at a joint press conference, with Washington's top diplomat calling it "another violation of multiple UN Security Council resolutions".
+"Today's launch is just a reminder to all of us of how important our collaborative work is," Blinken said, pointing to increased three-way exercises and intelligence-sharing on North Korea.

-The outgoing diplomat also took aim at Russia, saying Moscow was expanding space cooperation with Pyongyang.
+Blinken and his South Korean counterpart Cho Tae-yul condemned the launch at a joint news conference, where the outgoing US top diplomat warned that Russia was stepping up support for North Korea as a reward for its help fighting Ukraine.

-"The DPRK is already receiving Russian military equipment and training.
-Now we have reason to believe that Moscow intends to share advanced space and satellite technology with Pyongyang," he told the news conference.
+North Korea "is already receiving Russian military equipment and training.
+Now we have reason to believe that Moscow intends to share advanced space and satellite technology with Pyongyang," Blinken said.

-After North Korea's missile flew around 1,100 kilometres (680 miles) before falling into the sea, Seoul said it had "strengthened surveillance and vigilance" for more launches.
+Blinken also renewed concern that Russia, a veto-wielding UN Security Council member, would formally accept North Korea as a nuclear state, which would be a major blow to global consensus that Pyongyang must end its programme.

-Seoul was also "in close coordination with the US and Japan" about the launch, the South's military added.
+US and South Korean intelligence believe that North Korea late last year sent thousands of troops to fight against Ukraine and has already suffered hundreds of casualties.

 Recent Stories